 This should be relatively easy but must be done before submitting your CRMA exam application.

 Fulfilling the CRMA exam requirements will allow you to take the exam.
-However you won’t be able to get the certificate and hold yourself out as a CRMA unless you fulfill the experience requirements as well.
+However, you won’t be able to get the certificate and hold yourself out as a CRMA unless you fulfill the experience requirements as well.

-Similar to the CIA exam, the answer is no. You don’t need to but there are certain benefits including discount in exam fees and the ability to download certain supplementary materials.
+Similar to the CIA exam, the answer is no for most candidates.
+You don’t need to be an IIA member to apply to the CRMA program.
+However, IIA membership has certain benefits, including discounted exam fees and the ability to download certain supplementary study materials.